MixinNetwork/mvm.dev/src/registry/long_memo.md

 ## Handle Error

-Example：call 5 contract functions in turn，the length of `extra` will be 330。
+Example：call five contract functions in turn，the length of `extra` would be 330.
 We show how to shorten the extra using [official js sdk](https://github.com/MixinNetwork/bot-api-nodejs-client) here。

 ```javascript